GMAT Statistics: Mean, Median, Mode, and Standard Deviation

 The GMAT's Favorite Trick: Weighted Averages

 Weighted average problems are a GMAT staple.
 They occur when you need to find the average of two or more subgroups that have different sizes or 'weights'.
 For example, if you have the average score for men and the average score for women in a class, the overall average will be 'pulled' closer to the average of the larger group.
 A number line or a 'tug-of-war' approach can be a powerful visual tool for solving these problems.
+On OpenPrep, weighted average questions are tagged separately from simple mean questions — useful because the error patterns differ significantly.
+Students who confuse simple and weighted averages almost always make the same type of error (ignoring group sizes), which a targeted drill can fix in one or two focused sessions.

 Common Statistics Traps to Avoid